lkodinsson/MARS/Core/PHB.md

 ## Genres

-There are many different worlds and environments that can be played in, such as worlds featuring one or more of elves, wizards, dragons, robots, detectives, dinosaurs, cowboys, vikings, samurai, vampires, werewolves, aliens, racecars, superheroes, hackers, secret agents, and endless amounts more.
+There are many different worlds and environments that can be played in, worlds featuring one or more of: elves, wizards, dragons, robots, detectives, dinosaurs, cowboys, vikings, samurai, vampires, werewolves, aliens, racecars, superheroes, hackers, secret agents, and endless more.

 Content presented in **MARS** is categorized into *genres* which present these many different ideas into coherent groups.
 These genres are: *prehistoric*, *ancient*, *medieval*, *renaissance*, *industrial*, *post-industrial*, *space*, *historical*, *fantasy*, *steampunk*, *cyberpunk*, and *sci-fantasy*.
 These genres are often combined and some popular combinations include: *medieval fantasy*, *post-industrial cyberpunk*, *space sci-fantasy*, and *prehistoric steampunk*.

 # Primary Stats